 (ii) In the lattice theory of pure gravity under consideration the macroscopic space-time cannot exist.
 However, in the presence of fermions, the possibility of the “birth” of macroscopic space-time appears.

-(iii) Despite the fact that the full action (\ref{DiscreteAction}) is PT-invariant according to (\ref{App40}), the experimenter will record a violation of PT-parity.
+(iii) Despite the fact that the full action (\ref{Latt_Action}) is PT-invariant, the experimenter will record a violation of PT-parity.
 So, PT-invariance is violated in the considered lattice theory of gravity coupled with fermions.
 The described PT symmetry breaking can be considered as a spontaneous symmetry breaking.

-Since the transformation (\ref{App10}) rearranges mutually fermionic particles and antiparticles, the described vacuum structure breaks the symmetry between fermions and antifermions.
-Thus, a debatable question arises: can the inclusion of gravity help to clarify the mechanism of CP violation beyond the Standard Model, which fails to explain the observed baryon asymmetry of the Universe \cite{Sakharov1967}-\cite{Chupp2019}?
+Since the transformation (\ref{PT_transform}) or (\ref{PT_trans_Cont_Minkovski}) rearranges mutually fermionic particles and antiparticles, the described vacuum structure breaks the symmetry between fermions and antifermions.
+Thus, a debatable question arises: can the inclusion of gravity help to clarify the mechanism of CP violation beyond the Standard Model, which fails to explain the observed baryon asymmetry of the Universe \cite{sakharov1991violation,bernreuther2002cp,chupp2019electric}?

-It should be noted that in the framework of the continuum theory of gravity with the action (\ref{intr200}), (\ref{intr230}) the conclusions of points (i) and (ii) cannot be discussed in principle.
-Indeed, to quantize the gravitational field, it is usually assumed

-where $e^{a(0)}_{\mu}$ is a classical field and $\delta e^a_{\mu}$ describes quantum fluctuations.
-Obviously, in this case, the points (i) and (ii) cannot even be discussed.
-However, even in the continuum theory of gravity there is a basis for the assertion of spontaneous breaking of PT parity.
-Nevertheless, the point (iii) is difficult to discuss in the continuum theory, since it is non-renormalizable and therefore needs to be defined on the small scales.